 The General Assembly has introduced bills to authorize this, but nothing has been enacted.
+The latest, HB 324, was re-reported as committed to Appropriations on July 6, 2022.

 Proposal for Destination-Based Local Sales and Use Tax.
 On July 17, 2020, Pennsylvania Representatives Innamorato and Kenyatta issued a memorandum to all House members seeking to close the "Amazon Local Sales Tax Loophole".
 Under current law, local taxes imposed by Philadelphia and Allegheny counties source sales using an origin approach.
 Amazon, which does not have physical presence in Philadelphia County or Allegheny County, is not subject to the local sales tax under the current origin-based approach.
 The draft language proposed by the representatives would source sales using a destination approach for local sales tax purposes, which is consistent with sourcing for state sales tax purposes.
 The proposed legislation would require online sales in Pennsylvania to be finalized at the address of the purchaser, thereby subjecting sales to Philadelphia and Allegheny county addresses to local sales tax, thereby closing the "Amazon Loophole".
-The draft legislation has not yet been introduced as bill by the representatives.
+On June 23, 2021,- a bill including this proposal (HB 1656), was referred to the House Finance Committee for consideration.